 - Nobody wants to be startled awake, so try to avoid this if you can.

 “When you arise in the morning, think of what a precious privilege it is to be alive – to breathe, to think, to enjoy, to love.” – Marcus Aurelius

 Something you should never do when you wake up is grabbing your phone to scroll through your social media feed!

 Numerous studies have proven that people tend to feel negative from reading their feed, so it’s just the wrong way to start the day.

-Same goes for watching or reading the news.
-Do you ever feel positive and uplifted from watching, listening or reading the news first thing in the morning?
+The same goes for watching or reading the news.
+Do you ever feel positive and uplifted from watching, listening, or reading the news first thing in the morning?

 N.E.W.S. = Negative Energy Well Spoken.

 Stretches are a gentle way to wake up the body, encourage blood flow, and get rid of a few aches and knots that build up overnight.

 You don’t have to do anything strenuous.
 Here’s a quick and easy morning yoga stretch you can do in bed.

 Make sure you breathe deeply and evenly through your nose, 5 seconds in and 5 seconds out during all these morning stretches.